Read our guidelines on making and keeping our website accessible for all visitors. Good design is inclusive design.

 - motor – where muscle movement (for instance, in the hands) is limited

 - cognitive – where the functions of the brain are impaired.

-We, as a university, are legally bound and committed to meeting the Web Content Accessibility Guidelines (WCAG) 2.1 AA standard across the website.
+As a public sector body, we are legally bound to meet the Web Content Accessibility Guidelines (WCAG) 2.1 AA standard across the website.

 We have a detailed web accessibility statement for users that outlines our responsibilities.

 Please Let Me In?
 How digital accessibility opens doors to disabled users

 Barriers to web accessibility – a former student’s perspective

 Hello, my name is Daniel Hajas, and I came to Sussex in 2013, that was seven years ago, to do my undergraduate studies in physics.